tensign1444/HelloRoboMaster/README.md

-# HelloRoboMaster
+# LilTie

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-A simple program that connects to a RoboMaster TT Drone and displays a logo on the 8x8 LED matrix.
+A simple program that connects to a RoboMaster TT Drone (AKA LilTie).
 All communication with the drone is through the DJITelloPy module.

 ## Table of Contents
 - [Install](#install)